In Him Ministries:

 Feasts and Festivals in the Old Testament

 Israelites were largely a farming people, and their religious festivals, or feasts, were built into the agricultural cycle.
 There were three main annual festivals: Passover-Unleavened Bread and Pentecost-Harvest at the beginning of the year, and Tabernacles-Ingathering's in the middle of the year.
-On these three occasions all adult males had to go to the central place of worship, which was originally the tabernacle and later the temple (Ex.
+On these three occasions all adult males had to go to the central place of worship, which was originally the tabernacle and later the temple (Exod.
 23:14-17).

 Passover and Unleavened Bread:

-God decreed that the month during which the Israelites escaped from bondage in Egypt should be the first month of their religious year (Ex.
+God decreed that the month during which the Israelites escaped from bondage in Egypt should be the first month of their religious year (Exod.
 12:2).
 (This Jewish month fits somewhere into the period of March-April on our calendar.)
 In the middle of the month the people kept the Passover, followed by the week-long Feast of Unleavened Bread (Lev.
 23:5-8; Mark 14:1).
-The Passover recalled God’s ‘passing over’ the houses of the Israelites when he killed the firstborn throughout Egypt (Ex.
+The Passover recalled God’s ‘passing over’ the houses of the Israelites when he killed the firstborn throughout Egypt (Exod.
 12:27).
-The accompanying Feast of Unleavened Bread recalled the people’s hasty departure from Egypt when they had to make their bread without leaven (yeast), cooking as they travelled in order to save time (Ex.
-12:8; Ex.
-12:34; Ex.
+The accompanying Feast of Unleavened Bread recalled the people’s hasty departure from Egypt when they had to make their bread without leaven (yeast), cooking as they travelled in order to save time (Exod.
+12:8; Exod.
+12:34; Exod.
 12:39).
 Once the Israelites had settled in Canaan, the festival became an occasion to acknowledge God’s care in giving them their grain harvest.
 At Passover time the barley was ready for harvest, but before the people could reap it and use it for themselves, they had to acknowledge God as the giver.
 Therefore, on the third day of the Feast of Unleavened Bread, they presented the first sheaf of reaped barley to God.
 They accompanied this with animal sacrifices that expressed confession, gratitude and dedication (Lev.
 23:10-14; Num.
 28:16-25).

 Feast of Harvest: (Pentecost)